Personalized Legacies: How Global Death Rituals Inspire Unique Ways to Remember

 The Aghori sect in Varanasi consumes corpse flesh and wears death shrouds, believing it erases fear of mortality.
 “Rotting flesh reminds us we’re just temporary vessels,” says a practitioner by the Ganges.

-This reminds me that cannibalism also exists in the animal kingdom.
-For instance, chimpanzees have been observed eating the bodies of their dead peers, and in some cases, mother a chimp even consumes parts of her deceased offspring's body.
+It’s a stark reminder that cannibalism isn’t limited to humans — it also exists in the animal kingdom.
+For example, chimpanzees have been seen eating the bodies of their dead friends.
+In some cases, a mother chimp even eats parts of her dead baby.

 Czech Republic: Skeletons as Chandeliers